-We also encourage you to get involved with the faculty-advised student chapter of the American Institute of Architects which provides opportunities to enrich your education with a wide field studies and related extracurricular activities, including annual trips to major cities.
+We also encourage you to get involved with the faculty-advised student chapter of the American Institute of Architects (AIA) which provides opportunities to enrich your education with field studies and related extracurricular activities, including annual trips to major cities.

-Our full-time and part-time faculty brings current knowledge into your classroom direct from the professional world where they are actively pursuing their own careers in interior design, architecture, product design, and related fields.
-Our faculty and advisory committee are members of the American Institute of Architects and American Society of Interior Designers.
-Because they regularly meet to review current developments in interior design, our program is always relevant.
-Committee members as well as other professionals also give presentations and participate as jurors in student project reviews and critiques.
+Our faculty brings current knowledge into your classroom direct from the professional interior design industry faculty are actively pursuing their own careers in interior design, architecture, product design, and related fields.
+Faculty are members of the American Institute of Architects and American Society of Interior Designers.